dfinance/move-tools/resource-viewer/README.md

 ## How does it works?

 1. The viewer makes a request to the blockchain node by a sending specific query (address + resource type).
+2. The viewer send another request to node and query resource type layout.
-2. The viewer restores resources using response data and type layout.
+3. The viewer restores resources using response data and type layout.

 ## Installation